AlbertMontserrat/CoordinatorsAutoHandled/README.md

 # CoordinatorsAutoHandled

-An example of how coordinators don't need to handle child coordinators
+An example of how coordinators don't need to handle child coordinators and can skip tracking back buttons or any other ways to dismiss a view.

 [![Watch the demo](demo.gif)](demo.mp4)